michael-sumner/go-make-things/content/articles/2014-07-07-github-travis-ci-and-continuous-integration.md

 categories:
 - Code
 date: '2014-07-07'
+permalink: /github-travis-ci-and-continuous-integration/
 title: GitHub, Travis CI, and Continuous Integration
+url: /2014/07/07/github-travis-ci-and-continuous-integration
 ---

-As part of my [move over to Gulp](/getting-started-with-gulp-js/) for web development, I added [Travis CI](https://travis-ci.org/) and unit testing with [Jasmine](http://jasmine.github.io/2.0/introduction.html).
+As part of my [move over to Gulp](https://gomakethings.com/getting-started-with-gulp-js/) for web development, I added [Travis CI](https://travis-ci.org/) and unit testing with [Jasmine](http://jasmine.github.io/2.0/introduction.html).

 Jasmine (and unit testing in general) lets you set up a variety of tests to check that each method and component in a script does what it's supposed to.
 Travis CI runs your [Node.js build process](http://nodejs.org/), including those tests, each time you submit a push to GitHub and makes sure there are no errors.